sabbconsulting/JOM_Resume_Polisher/README.md

 ---

 ## Feedback
-If you have feedback, open an **Issue** in this GitHub repo.
+If you have feedback, email jimmolinari1971@gmail.com
-(This keeps discussion organized here rather than through email.)